 - Getting Serious About Affordable Housing: Towards a Plan for Metro Vancouver (CCPA, May 2016)

-- 2016 Hotel Report Out of Control: Rents and Rate of Change in the Downtown Eastside (Carnegie Community Action Project, May 2017)
+- 2017 Hotel Report Crisis: Rents and the Rate of Change in the Downtown Eastside (Carnegie Community Action Project, March 2018)

 - Definition of Indigenous Homelessness in Canada (Canadian Observatory on Homelessness, 2017)

 - Dying on the Streets: Homeless Deaths in British Columbia, 2006-2015 Third Edition (Megaphone, April 2017)

 - Youth Rights!
 Right Now!
 Ending Youth Homelessness: A Human Rights Guide (Canada Without Poverty, June 2016)

 - 5 things you should know about poverty in BC

 - “What does a poverty reduction plan for BC look like?”
 Poster